Trump puts feud with media on ice at joke-filled dinner

 The rest of the evening was filled with musical skits and journalists performing versions of well-known songs re-worded to skewer lawmakers and the major political parties.

-Trump’s day reportedly started with more jokes at a Republican fundraiser at his Mar-a-Lago estate.
+Trump’s day reportedly started with more jokes at a Republican fundraiser at his Mar-a-Lago property.

 At the closed-door lunch in Florida, Trump reportedly praised China’s President Xi Jinping for recently paving the way to extend his rule indefinitely, saying he might have to do something similar in the U.S.